Representations of dynamical systems on Banach spaces not containing $l_1$: The main results

 (1) $\Rightarrow$ (2): Let $(G,X)$ be a tame system.
 Then every continuous function $f \in C(X)$ is tame.
 This means that $fG$ is a Rosenthal family for $X$.
 Then the compact space $E^f:=\cls_p(fG)$ is a subset of $\calB_1(X)$ (Proposition \ref{p:tame-f} and Corollary \ref{c:fr=B1}.2).
-Since $C(X)$ is norm separable then $fG$ is also norm (and hence pointwise) separable.
-There exists a sequence $g_n \in G$ such that the sequence $F:=\{fg_n\}_{n \in \N}$ of continuous functions is pointwise dense in $E^f$.
 So the compactum $E^f$ is admissible.
 Since $X$ is a metrizable compact space one may choose a countable set of functions $\{f_m\}_{m \in \N}$ which separates the points in $X$.
 Then $E(X)$ can be naturally embedded into the countable product $K:=\prod_m E^{f_m}$ which is admissible by Lemma \ref{l:prod}.